Getting to Andros Island, The Bahamas is very easy!

 Who owns the Bahamas?

-What kind of money do you use in the Bahamas?
+What kind of currency do you use in the Bahamas?

 How do I get to Andros Bahamas?

 How close is the nearest airport?
-Do you provide airport transfers?
+Do you provide transportation to and from the airport?

 Is there internet service at Small Hope Bay Lodge?

-Do I need to bring my certificate card if I am a certified diver?
+Do I need to bring my certification card if I am a certified diver?

-My companion doesn't dive--what else is there for her/him to do?
+My companion doesn’t dive.
+What else is there for them to do?

 What kind of diving do you have?